-Help shape the Class of 2T6
+Help shape the Class of 2T7

 Each year, the Faculty of Applied Science & Engineering attracts impressive applicants from all over the world to join Canada’s #1 engineering school as an undergraduate student.
 While each applicant’s past academic performance is a critical factor in the admissions process, we firmly believe in the importance of understanding each prospect’s full potential through their extracurricular activities and future aspirations.
-Applicants share this information with the Admissions Committee through an Online Student Profile, which includes short written responses and video submissions.
+Applicants share this information with the Admissions Committee through an Online Student Profile, which includes brief written response and video submissions.
 The Online Student Profile is imperative to the Faculty’s successful broad-based approach to admissions.

 Interested alumni must: